The coffee culture in Croatia is really quite remarkable. If you want to save this later to read, you can save it to Pinterest here.

 It’s no secret that coffee helps us move and function – but here in Europe, specifically Croatia, it has a culture all its own.
 Foreign guests may only begin to get a glimpse of this coffee culture after a few days visit here.

-One cup of coffee can stretch out for quite awhile – at least 45 minutes, because Croatians really nurse their coffee – and they don’t gulp their coffee – they sip.
+One cup of coffee can stretch out for quite awhile – at least 45 minutes, because Croatians really nurse their coffee – and they don’t gulp their coffee (like Americans do!!) – they sip.
 It would be unthinkable to multi-task coffee with driving or any other activity.

 Besides that, coffee dates can be totally spontaneous!
 I will explain more, below.